-A self-titled “visual activist”, Durban-born Zanele Muholi has been photographing the LGBT community – primarily black lesbian women – for almost two decades.
+A self-described “visual activist”, Durban-born Zanele Muholi has been photographing the LGBT community – primarily black lesbian women – for almost two decades.

-She was a journalist and photographer for the groundbreaking but now sadly closed Behind the Mask LGBT website and was one of the founding members of the activist group FEW (Forum for the Empowerment of Women).
-Muholi has gone on to lecture around the world, launched the Inkanyiso visual activism organisation and even mentored some of the women she’s photographed to become photographers in their own right.
+They were a journalist and photographer for the groundbreaking but now sadly closed Behind the Mask LGBT website and was one of the founding members of the activist group FEW (Forum for the Empowerment of Women).
+Muholi has gone on to lecture around the world, launched the Inkanyiso visual activism organisation and even mentored some of the women they’ve photographed to become photographers in their own right.

-Amongst her most iconic projects is the Faces and Phases series, for which, since 2006, she has produced around 250 portraits of lesbian and transgender Africans.
+Amongst Muholi’s most iconic projects is the Faces and Phases series, for which, since 2006, they has produced around 250 portraits of lesbian and transgender Africans.
 The black and white images are aimed, Muholi says, to make visible “an often invisible community for posterity”.

 It is a community that has been at the front line of the brutal and often deadly war against LGBT people in South Africa.
-As opposed to the all too common depiction of these women as victims, Muholi’s participants (she does not see them as passive subjects) exude strength, pride and power.
+As opposed to the all too common depiction of these women as victims, Muholi’s participants (they do not see them as passive subjects) exude strength, pride and power.

-Faces and Phases is an important artistic and socio-political project that she continues to work on today.
-As the iconic series recently celebrated its tenth anniversary with an exhibition at the Stevenson Gallery in Johannesburg, Mambaonline’s Luiz De Barros spoke to Muholi about the project and what drives her almost obsessive need to document those around her.
+Faces and Phases is an important artistic and socio-political project that they continue to work on today.
+As the iconic series recently celebrated its tenth anniversary with an exhibition at the Stevenson Gallery in Johannesburg, Mambaonline’s Luiz De Barros spoke to Muholi about the project and what drives their almost obsessive need to document those around them.

 Did you ever imagine that you’d be spending 10 years working on Faces and Phases?